AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 The GEV distribution combines three asymptotic extreme values distribution with the value for $k$: the Gumbel distribution when $k=0$, the [[Fréchet Distribution]] when $k \lt 0$ and the [[Weibull Distribution]] when $k \gt 0$.
 The Fréchet distribution has a longer tail than the Gumbel distribution, while the Weibull distribution has a shorter tail.

-The [[Quantile Function]], with which we can calculate the precipitation sum for a certain exceedance probability, equals for a GEV distribution with $k\not= 0$:
+The quantile function, with which we can calculate the precipitation sum for a certain exceedance probability, equals for a GEV distribution with $k\not= 0$:

 $$
 x(p)= \mu + \frac{\alpha \{1- [- \ln (1-p)]^k \}}{k} \tag{1.16}